-My spicy Thai pomelo salad (vegan yum som-o) is super-simple to make, and is a deliciously refreshing example of the Thai flavour cycle of hot, sour, salty, and sweet.
+My spicy Thai pomelo salad (yum som-o) is super-simple to make, and is a deliciously refreshing example of the Thai flavour cycle of hot, sour, salty, and sweet.

 One of my favourite dishes when we lived in Thailand was yum som-o (spicy Thai pomelo salad), a mind-blowingly delicious fusion of fruity, salty, and sour flavours, all held together with a goodly dose of chilli.